jingoystat/GLM_hidden_confounder/README.md

 ## Usage

 The files include an example of n=100 observations with covariate dimension p=300.
 The default model is that the response y given covariates and unmeasured confounders follow a logistic regression.
-We estimate the unmeasured confounders and then perform debias step to obtain point and interval estimation results for coefficient of interest.
+We estimate the unmeasured confounders and then perform debias step to obtain point and interval estimation results for the coefficient of interest.

 ``main.R`` includes the main part of this example.
 It computes the coverage of the estimated interval as well as the average confidence interval width over 300 replications.
-Source_functions.R includes the data generating function and the point and interval estimation function. cate_src.R is a file includes high dimensional factor analysis function.
-Just in case library(cate) does not work on your side, this open source file serves as a back-up to use the functions we need to adjust for unmeasured confounders.
+``Source_functions.R`` includes the data generating function and the point and interval estimation function.